What to Consider When Gifting a Car in Ontario

 Transfer Or Purchase A Licence Plate

-When you give a car as a gift, you can transfer your license plate to your spouse, parents or children.
+Licence plates can only be transferred between spouses, parents and children.
+Otherwise, the recipient must obtain their own plates.
 If it is someone different, the new owner must buy a new license plate.

 What Taxes Should You Pay When You Receive a Gifted Car?

-If you get a used car as a gift and you are not an eligible family member as mentioned above.
-You will need to pay the RST for this vehicle at the time you transfer this vehicle to a ServiceOntario.
+If you get a used car as a gift and you are not an eligible family member, as mentioned above.
+You will need to pay the RST for this vehicle at the time you transfer it to ServiceOntario.
 Remember that if you are a family member exempt from paying this tax, you must present one of the following documents as proof.

 • A completed Sworn Statement for the Transfer of a Used Motor Vehicle in the Province of Ontario